 The consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
 As discussed in the Note 1 to the consolidated financial statements, the Company has incurred cumulative net losses since inception and will need additional capital to fund future operations.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-/s/ CohnReznick LLP Vienna, Virginia March 23, 2017
+/s/ CohnReznick LLP Vienna, Virginia March 23, 2017, except for the effects of matters discussed in Note 14, which are as of January 29, 2018

 OpGen, Inc. Consolidated Balance Sheets As of December 31,